 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

-Kick off Mother's Day Weekend with a family-friendly, pet-friendly walk/run along the beautiful trails at Green Lakes State Park, all to benefit the rescued and endangered animals of The Haven at Skanda.
-Group discounts for families celebrating Mothers Day as a team!
+The Little Moe Walk-Run is a family-friendly, pet-friendly walk/run along the beautiful trails around both lakes at Green Lakes State Park, all to support the rescued animals of The Haven at Skanda.
+Group discounts are available for families and teams!
+(Pet-friendly means you are welcome to walk or run with your pet on the trails!)

-Packet pick-up is available at Fleet Feet Dewitt on Friday, May 8th from 4-7pm, and also starting at 7:30am on race day.
+Packet pick-up is available at Fleet Feet Dewitt on the Friday before the race from 4-7pm, and also starting at 7:30am on race day.
 Same-day registration opens at 7:30am.
 Race start time is 8:30am.

 The Story of Little Moe: On a day in February 2013, Skanda received a phone call that forever changed our course.
 The CNY SPCA asked Skanda owner Marion Secor if she was willing to accept 14 wild ponies who were starving in a snowy field.
 Without questioning, Marion gave her answer: Yes.